Some email questions about quantum realism and their answers. Email any further questions to bwhitworth@acm.org

 16. A theory that postulates the unseen is not scientific.

 Answer.
-That science must only refer to what is observable is logical positivism, a simplistic nineteenth century fallacy now discredited in almost every discipline.
-Quantum waves aren’t observable but quantum theory is science.
-Observable constructs arent a demand of science, only observable predictions are.
+That science must only refer to observed things is logical positivism, a simplistic nineteenth century fallacy now discredited in many discipline (3.9.2).
+Quantum theory is a science because science requires observable predictions, not observable theory constructs.

 17. This theory can never be decided.

 Answer.
-Not true.
-Science compares theory alternatives based on observable evidence.
-If science can decide that our universe had a beginning, it can decide if it is a processing output.
+Of course it can.
+Science compares theories based on observable evidence.
+If it can decide that our universe had a beginning, it can decide that it is a quantum output.

 18. The theory contradicts Occam’s razor.

 Answer.
-Occam’s razor prefers the simplest theory that fit the facts.
-Last century the facts favored physical realism but today space bends, time dilates and quantum entities teleport.
-If you compare quantum realism’s one quantum network and one quantum process with the five fields, thirty-eight basic particles, sixteen charges, fourteen bosons and twenty-four result-fitted parameters of physical realism’s standard model, Occam’s razor now cuts the other way.
+Occam’s razor is to prefer the simplest theory that fits the facts (1.6.1).
+Last century it favored physical realism but today when space bends, time dilates and electrons teleport, Occam’s razor cuts the other way.
+Compare the one quantum field and one core process of quantum realism with the five fields, thirty-eight core particles, sixteen charges, fourteen bosons and twenty-four ad hoc parameters of the standard model.
+Which is simpler?

 19. This is not mainstream physics.

 Answer.
-Of course it is not mainstream.
+Of course it isn’t.
 Nothing new is ever mainstream.

 20. This is a crazy idea.